brettimus/super-hearts/README.md

       .transition(...)
       .translate(...)
 ```
-// A Range should be formally abstracted.
+~~A Range should be formally abstracted.~~
-// It should be a constructor that takes a number, array of length 2, or an object with a `data` property and `sample` function.
+~~It should be a constructor that takes a number, array of length 2, or an object with a `data` property and `sample` function.~~

+I dont' want to keep adding functions, i just want to make the core api work well and be flexible.
+I see things like `geyser` from v0 (or `wallpaper` from this liminal version) being separate wrappers, tagged appropriately on npm.

 ## TODO
 * Write Tests